-Category: AAHA Allows Declawing In Their Accredited Animal Hospitals 2021
+Category: AAHA Still Allows Declawing In Their Accredited Animal Hospitals in 2024

 Here’s the Proof That The ASPCA’s Declawing Position Is Helping Declawing Vets Make More Money From This Animal Cruelty